ositadimma/phpcrud/README.md

 | eventname   | varchar  |
 |date_of_application| date|

-    set applicantid to auto increment
-    set 'date_of_application' to default: current timestamp in mysql database
+    set applicantid to auto increment in mysql database set 'date_of_application' to default: current timestamp in mysql database

 ### events table